-Soil Compaction is the most common cause for a loss of soil structure.
-It can occur in the topsoil and subsoil layers.
+Soil Compaction is the most common cause for a loss of soil structure on construction sites, and it can occur in the topsoil and subsoil layers.

 The result is a soil profile that is impregnable to plant roots, water and air.